SG345/pySocket/README.md

 For running the source-code, the files need to be executed in the following order:

-1) execute B.py in one terminal tab
+1) run *B.py* in one terminal tab

-2) execute A.py in another terminal tab
+2) execute *A.py* in another terminal tab

-3) execute send_data.py in another tab.
+3) execute *send_data.py* in another terminal tab.

+## Notes:
+The following assumptions/design decisions were taken to complete the task.
+1) The message which is being sent to *Socket A* and forwarded to *Socket B* is currently hardcoded in *send_data.py*.
+2) The program will not work and will throw an exception error if the port numbers are currently being used by another application.
+Port numbers of *Socket A* and *Socket B* are also currently *hardcoded*.